rkusa/jacuzzi/README.md

 ### balancer.add(pool, priority)

 This method is used to add a pool to the balancer.
 The `priority` argument affects the scheduling.
 The lowest number for `priority` indicates the highest priority.
 Pools with lower priority are only selected, if the higher ones are down.
-Multiple pools with the same priority a scheduled First with Come First Serve.
+Multiple pools with the same priority a scheduled with first come first serve.

 **Example:**